System Design Space

 Example from HR

-• M1 - class "Employee" with fields name, date of birth
+• M1 - an "Employee" model with fields such as name and birth date

 • M2 - concepts of "Class", "Attribute", "Relationship" in UML